jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-1.md

 Love and ambition all arise from the imagination.
 A disappointment in them will call forth more sympathy than the greatest bodily evil.

 A person who has lost his whole fortune suffers from the imagination only.
-His imagination brings him=
+His imagination brings him:
 - the loss of his dignity,
 - the neglect from his friends,
 - the contempt from his enemies,